-One of the writing tasks we encounter in Cambridge English: Preliminary (PET) is a short message; this is Writing Part 2.
+One of the writing tasks we encounter in Cambridge Assessment English’s B1 Preliminary (PET) Writing is a short message; this is Writing Part 2.
 If you’d like to know all the different parts of Cambridge English: Preliminary before carrying on, check out an outline here or go to the official Cambridge English website to read more about the exam.

 In the writing paper you will find the following 3 parts: